brson/hackmd-collab/compile-time-1.md

 [frc]: https://gist.github.com/brson/31b6f8c5467b050779ce9aa05d41aa84/edit

-`rustc`, in addition to being written in Rust, would also use [LLVM] as its backend for generating machine code, instead of `rustboot`s hand-written x86 code-generator.
+`rustc`, in addition to being written in Rust, would also use [LLVM] as its backend for generating machine code, instead of `rustboot`'s hand-written x86 code-generator.

 Rust needed to become self-hosting as a means of "dog-fooding" the language &mdash; writing the Rust compiler in Rust meant that the Rust authors needed to use their own language to write practical software, early in the language design process, which it was hoped would lead to a useful and practical language.